JovinSav/RoboticArms_Manipulators/README.md

 *This Repository is used for beginner to do IK  of any Manipulator Robots of Configurations of with combinations of Rotational and Prismatics Joints*

 # Problem Statement
+To find Out The Inverse Kinematic Equations of Robotic Arm Using Neural Network Supervised Leraning Methods

 ## About Manipulators